is a series of hidden object games

 - My God, What Have I Done?: One of the ghosts in Salvation of the Lost realizes this when she caused an innocent maiden to be burned at stake.

 - My Greatest Failure: The ghosts in Salvation of the Lost can't rest until the player character saves someone they couldn't save before.

 - Mysterious Watcher: The raven in Curse of the Raven appears after the protagonist completes a soul's last wish.

-- Mythology Gag: In Bitter Frost, one of the first mini games involves connecting faces.
-If you look closely, they're the faces of many characters from previous ERS titles.
+- Mythology Gag: In Bitter Frost, a puzzle used to collect photos of the protagonist's ancestors involves connecting faces.
+If you look closely, many of the faces belong to characters from previous ERS titles.